LinshiLi02/LinshiLi02.github.io/portfolio.md

   <p class="click-text">Click to view portfolio PDF</p>
 </div>

-<br>This project explores the use of **edible film packaging** to design a series of innovative products aimed at **improving the drinking experience** for astronauts.
+This project explores the use of **edible film packaging** to design a series of innovative products aimed at **improving the drinking experience** for astronauts.
 By integrating **safety, convenience, and sustainability**, the design offers a creative solution tailored to the unique conditions of space habitation.